 For me, the IsoGrip outsole on the Pebble Extreme Womens Waterproof Shoe, also from Mountain Warehouse, sounded perfect: a long-lasting outsole guaranteed to last at least 5000 miles under the IsoGrip 5000 Guarantee.
 At the weekend, I tested the shoes out on a walk in the lake district (the loop from Swinside Inn) and I was so impressed with the grip from the high-traction outsoles as we descended a pretty steep, rubbly mountain path in the rain.
 I just wish I’d had these in South America – especially for the descent on the Colca Canyon trek!

-What do I need from my walking shoes?
+What do I need from my walking shoes for South America?